obniz/obniz/doc/uart.md

 # Peripherals UART
-uart0 and uart1 is available
+uart0 and uart1 are available

 ## obniz.getFreeUart()
-It returns not used uart.
+It returns unused uart.
 ```javascript
 var uart = obniz.getFreeUart();
 ```
-It throw error when no more uart available.
+It shows error when no more unused uart is available.
 ```javascript
 var uart0 = obniz.getFreeUart();
 var uart1 = obniz.getFreeUart();